How does disclosure protection benefit sellers?

 How much does the plan cost?

-The plan costs $299 payable with credit or debit card.
-Sellers also may pay for the plan through their seller proceeds at close of escrow for an additional fee.
+The basic plan costs $299 payable with credit or debit card.
+Qualifying sellers may pay for additional coverage beyond $25,000 for an additional fee.

 When do sellers see the option to purchase the plan?